If you'll like to be kept updated once we have confirmed the dates, please make an application form and click 'Cannot make this payment online.'

-We accept applications from candidates who have previously studied a counselling training course at Level 2 or equivalent.
+We accept applications from candidates who have previously studied a counselling training course at Level 2

 This course is primarily for candidates who have sufficient experience in a current or recent workplace setting such as health & social care, nursing, teaching, special needs, social work, youth work, drug and alcohol rehabilitation, victim support, bereavement support, mentoring, etc. Regardless of their background all of our students are expected to begin at Level 2 as it provides an excellent grounding in the application of counselling skills along with an introduction to theory, professional ethics and personal development.